 In the early 1940s the Arizona Highway Department undertook a major reconstruction of the Duncan-Clifton Highway (State Highway 71) south of Clifton.
-Included among the miles of roadway grading and construction of numerous small drainage structures were three substantial bridges over rocky defiles at Black Jack Canyon (Cold Creek [0258]), Negro Canyon [0267] and Rattlesnake Canyon.
-The design and construction of the route were divided into sections, with the work progressing southward from Clifton.
+Included among the miles of roadway grading and construction of numerous small drainage structures were three substantial bridges over rocky defiles at Black Jack Canyon, Negro Canyon [00267] and Rattlesnake Canyon.
+The route was divided into sections for design and construction purposes, with the work progressing southward from Clifton.
 As the southernmost of the three bridges, the Black Jack Canyon structure was the first undertaken.
 The contract for its construction was let late in 1940.
 In the summer of 1941, as work was underway on it, highway department engineers completed the drawings for the Rattlesnake Canyon structure.
-As delineated by AHD, the Rattlesnake Canyon Bridge was comprised of five concrete girder spans-the longest of which extended 60 feet supported by concrete abutments and spill-though piers on concrete spread footings.
+As delineated by AHD, the Rattlesnake Canyon Bridge was comprised of five concrete girder spans-the longest of which extended 60 feet- supported by concrete abutments and spill-though piers on concrete spread footings.
 These girders featured parabolically arched profiles.
 Like most rural structures designed by AHD at the time, the Rattlesnake Canyon Bridge was relatively plain-faced, with the only architectural treatment being the stepped bulkheads that bounded the steel guardrails on the four corners.
+These guardrails have since been replaced.

-AHD designated the construction of the Rattlesnake Canyon Bridge as non-Federal Aid Project 138(1941) and let the contract to H.L.
+AHD designated the construction of the Rattlesnake Canyon Bridge as non-Federal Aid Project 138 (1941) and let the contract to H.L.
 Royden of Phoenix.
 Royden's men began the work soon thereafter, excavating for the foundations.
 They completed the project the following April.
 The Rattlesnake Canyon Bridge has since carried mainline traffic, without substantial alteration.
 In 1982 a second, parallel, structure was built at this crossing to carry the highway's northbound lanes.

 Beginning in the 1910s, the Arizona Highway Department relied extensively on standard designs for many of its bridges.
 These relatively small-scale structures were built by the hundreds all over the state and many remain in place today, with varying degrees of physical integrity.
 For larger structures, AHD often turned to its standard concrete or steel structural types, extending them in span length or span number to form site-specific designs.
 These three bridges in Greenlee County represent the three most common bridge types of the 1930s and 1940s: a steel beam, a concrete girder and a concrete slab.
 Other than the superstructural differences, their detailing was essentially identical.
-They are thus distinguished as the only well-preserved, intact group of structures to illustrate these major structural types from the period.
-As such they accrue a degree of technological significance for their representative value.
+They were thus distinguished as the only intact group of structures to illustrate these major structural types from the period.
+Unfortunately, the Black Jack Canyon Bridge has since been replaced, leaving the Negro Canyon and Rattlesnake Canyon structures.
+As a pair, they accrue a degree of technological significance for their representative value.